 The most important arbitration institution is based at the Portuguese Chamber of Commerce and Industry, and was established in 1986 to facilitate and promote domestic and international arbitration.
 Its rules were recently changed and entered into force in March 2014.
-They were updated according to the modern trends of arbitration, including the adoption of the emergency arbitrator.
-Even more recently, in 2016, the Chamber adopted fast-track arbitration rules that aim to tackle slow arbitration proceedings, especially but not exclusively in small-amount cases.
+They were updated according to the modern trends of arbitration, including the adoption of an emergency arbitrator.
+More recently, in 2016, the Chamber adopted fast track arbitration rules, a set of rules that aims to tackle slow arbitration proceedings, especially, but not exclusively, in cases involving small amounts.